carbon-language/carbon-lang/README.md

 page for detailed information on configuring and compiling LLVM.
 You can visit [Directory Layout](https://llvm.org/docs/GettingStarted.html#directory-layout) to learn about the layout of the source code tree.

+## Getting in touch

+Join [LLVM Discourse forums](https://discourse.llvm.org/), [discord chat](https://discord.gg/xS7Z362) or #llvm IRC channel on [OFTC](https://oftc.net/).

+The LLVM project has adopted a [code of conduct](https://llvm.org/docs/CodeOfConduct.html) for participants to all modes of communication within the project.